Table of Contents

 The roles in the companies change a lot, especially the role of the CIO.
 Today, you can find jobs that didn’t exist last year and they continue to appear every quarter.
 Now you have such new positions as Chief Digital Officer, Chief Customer Officer, Chief Strategy Officer, Human centered innovation manager, Digital business transformation manager, and many others.

-I believe that these new trends and technologies will be at the core of digital business transformation efforts in 2017 and many will continue beyond the next year.
+I believe that these new trends and technologies will be at the core of digital business transformation efforts and many will continue beyond the next year.
 There is no question that digital business transformation is no longer an option as the need to build an organization that can change both its technology and its culture rapidly.
 It is key not only for surviving in the time of business disruption, but building a business model that is agile.

 I found very interested statistics, that I am sure you will find interesting.